By adding Easy2Boot to an existing Ventoy USB drive you can add E2B which has these extra Legacy-BIOS features:

 - Access a password protected Windows account using UtilMan automated method

-Note: E2B Partition images (.imgPTN) are NOT supported and will not work.
+Note: E2B Partition images (.imgPTN) and some other E2B features are NOT supported and will not work unless you make a standard E2B USB drive (which also includes Ventoy and agFM).

-If you have a Ventoy USB drive but you would like to add Easy2Boot to it, you can do it as follows:
+If you have made a Ventoy USB drive and you would like to add Easy2Boot to it, you can do it as follows:

-- First I highly recommend that you format the main Ventoy partition as NTFS.
+- First, I highly recommend that you reformat the main Ventoy partition as NTFS.
 This is not essential, but I highly recommend it because DOS and some Windows versions may not recognise exFAT or ext formats and FAT32 does not support files larger than 4GB.
+Also, NTFS is needed for Ventoy and E2B if you want to boot Windows VHD files.

-- Download the latest .zip version of E2B (either the DPMS version if you want to install XP or the smaller non-DPMS version)
+- Download the latest .zip version of E2B (get the E2B DPMS version if you want to install XP from an XP ISO – otherwise get the smaller non-DPMS version of E2B) and extract all the files to the new folder made in Step 2.

-- Extract all the E2B files directly to the root of the Ventoy main volume – e.g. E:\
+- Run UPDATE_E2B_DRIVE.CMD from the download folder (or copy all the E2B files directly to the root of the Ventoy main volume)

-- Make a new \ventoy folder – e.g. E:\ventoy, if one does not already exist
+- Create a new \ventoy folder on the Ventoy USB drive if one does not already exist – e.g. E:\ventoy.

-- Copy the file at “E:\_ISO\docs\Sample mnu files\Ventoy\ventoy_grub.cfg” to the \ventoy folder.
+- Copy the file at “\_ISO\docs\Sample mnu files\Ventoy\ventoy_grub.cfg” to the \ventoy folder on the USB drive.
 If you have already made a ventoy_grub.cfg file, then you will need to edit the existing file and add in the new menu entry that you will find within the sample file.

-- Before booting to E2B, you should run the MAKE_THIS_DRIVE_CONTIGUOUS.cmd file under Windows.
+- Before booting to E2B, you should run the \MAKE_THIS_DRIVE_CONTIGUOUS.cmd file under Windows.
 Linux ISO files need to be contiguous for E2B.
+This only needs to be run once or whenever you copy a new payload file to the USB drive.

-Tip: To save 500MB of space, you can delete the 500MB \_ISO\CONTIG,ISO file as long as all files are contiguous.
+Tip: To save 500MB of space, you can delete the \_ISO\CONTIG.ISO file, if it exists, as long as all files are contiguous.

 If you Legacy-boot to Ventoy, you can now press F6 under Ventoy to load the ventoy_grub.cfg file and you should see an Easy2Boot menu entry:

-This will only be seen if you have booted in Legacy mode.
+This will only be seen if you have booted to Ventoy in Legacy mode.

 Note that you will need to move any ISOs that you want to boot from the E2B Menu system over to one of the E2B menu folders under \_ISO.